 I suppose I should discuss those interface faults at the outset.
 The game has two sloppy issues that continue to come up.
-First, FFV features a scrolling list of commands on the right side of the screen that never scrolls smoothly, generally sticks commands at the top and bottom of the list only part-way onto the screen even when you try to scroll to them (if you’re familiar with more refined touch menus, you know that you can slide past the end point to bring the final button further onto the screen).
+First, FFV features a scrolling list of commands on the right side of the screen that never scrolls smoothly.
+It generally places commands at the top and bottom of the list only part-way onto the screen even when you try to scroll to them (if you’re familiar with more refined touch menus, you know that you can slide past the end point to bring the final button further onto the screen).
 Oh, and because you have to touch the menu to slide it, which means you just as often hit a button instead of scroll away from them.
-Secondly, the game lets you move in all directions on the overworld, not on the grid, but has at least one precision movement challenges so far and refuses to let you into small passageways unless you thread the needle.
+Secondly, the game lets you move in all directions on the overworld, not on the grid, but has had at least one precision movement challenges so far and refuses to let you into small passageways unless you thread the needle.
 The first entirely the developer’s fault and the latter was a problem the original Zelda dealt with back in 1986 by having Link slide around blocks he’s stuck on.
 Don’t make 27 year old mistakes, developers, it just makes you look silly.

 But enough about controls: you want me to talk about the infamous graphics!
 And you’re looking for the usual vitriol this port gets, you’re going to be disappointed.
 While I didn’t grow up with this art in any way, not only does it not bother me, but I actually think it looks great, some disappointing visual errors notwithstanding.
 The only real exceptions are Bartz’s awful outfit and the use of some of the original Amano portraits, which I’ll discuss as we go.
-Maybe I’m not the best judge of this (my standard for game art tends to be “If I can tell what’s going on, I’m fine,”) but I remember my initial reaction to the art stylebeing positive and haven’t had any particular reason to feel differently ever since.
+Maybe I’m not the best judge of this (my standard for game art tends to be “If I can tell what’s going on, I’m fine,”) but I remember my initial reaction to the art style being positive and haven’t had any particular reason to feel differently ever since.